chesscoders/netopia-card/README.md

 openssl x509 -pubkey -noout -in public.cer > public.pem
 ```

-You can choose to use the contents of the `.pem` or `.key` files, or the files themselves.

 Then you need to save the private key and signature provided by Mobilpay in the environment variables (`.env` file) along with the public key:

 ```sh